Skip to main content

 Major citation databases

-Tools containing research performance data
+Tools containing citation data

 Choosing the right tool for the job

-Although a number of different databases provide citation counts for the documents they contain, three major sources of bibliometric content are Web of Science, Scopus, and Google Scholar.
-Please note that Concordia University no longer subscribes to Scopus.
+Although a number of different databases provide citation counts for the documents they contain, three popular multidisciplinary sources of citation counts include Web of Science, Scopus, and Google Scholar.
+A newer tool, OpenAlex, has recently become available.

 Which resource should you choose?